Call the hotline

 Do you have a Mac or PC?*

-Do you have a quiet and private space to take calls where you will not be disturbed?*
+Do you have a quiet and private space to take calls where you will not be disturbed and background noises will not be heard over the phone? *

 Individuals may volunteer for the LGBT National Help Center in many different capacities.
 Relevant to the programs they are volunteering for, the Help Center does not discriminate on the basis of race, color, national origin, religion, sex (including pregnancy, childbirth), disability, age, citizen status, marital status, sexual orientation, gender identity and/or gender expression, HIV status, military or veteran status, and other reasons as protected by law.

-Individuals who specifically want to become phone and chat peer-support volunteers must be at least 18 years of age, and because our callers define “peer” as someone who identifies as LGBTQIA+, our peer-support volunteers must identify as part of the LGBTQIA+ community.
+Individuals who specifically want to become phone and chat peer-support volunteers must be at least 18 years of age, and because our callers define “peer” as someone who identifies as LGBTQ+, our peer-support volunteers must identify as part of the LGBTQ+ community.

 It’s important that you: